gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_advice.rst

   constraints on the subtype and its composite subcomponents (if any) are all static constraints."

 Followed.
-Size Clauses are not permitted on non-static components, as described above.
+Size Clauses are not permitted on nonstatic components, as described above.